ml4sts/outreach-compas/compaslab/activities/stem_academy.md

 # Replicating Propbulica's COMPAS Audit

 ## Why COMPAS?

 Propublica started the COMPAS Debate with the article [Machine Bias](#References).
 With their article, they also released details of their methodology and their [data and code](https://github.com/propublica/compas-analysis).
 This presents a real data set that can be used for research on how data is used in a criminal justice setting without researchers having to perform their own requests for information, so it has been used and reused a lot of times.

-Get started by configuring your notebook `%load code/config`

-Then get the next instructions with: `mdshow('code/case.md')`

 ```{code-cell} ipython3
 import numpy as np